Teach teens what they need to know so they can be empowered to lead a life of purpose and independence.

 Both the Outdoor Recreation Program and the Performing Arts Program serve specific purposes.
 For struggling teens to find success, they need to learn how to replace unhealthy behaviors with healthy behaviors.

 However, the same program will not be the right fit for each student.
-At Discovery Ranch for Girls, we challenge students in healthy, appropriate ways.
+At Discovery Ranch South, we challenge students in healthy, appropriate ways.

 While at the ranch, your child will discover new interests and new strengths.
 She can continue to develop and build upon these talents long after she has returned home.